Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Introduction

-Computer simulations are unable to directly probe such phenomenon, as only small soft regions are found even in the largest systems that can be studied numerically.
-As a result, the central role of rare events is completely missed.
-To get around this major flaw, we insert a soft region in an otherwise stable glass by fiat~\cite{ozawa2018random,popovic2018elastoplastic}.
+Computer simulations are therefore unable to directly probe such a phenomenon, as only small soft regions are found even in the largest systems that can be studied numerically.
+As a result, the central role of rare events is completely missed by the simulations.
+To get around this major difficulty, we insert a soft region in an otherwise stable glass by fiat~\cite{ozawa2018random,popovic2018elastoplastic}.
 Knowing that shear bands extend preferentially along the direction of shear, we choose an elongated shape oriented along the expected direction of shear banding.
-The key physical point is that in a well-annealed amorphous material such a rare soft region is more prone to rearrange under shear strain and provides a ``seed'' for shear bands.
+(We discuss the role of the seed anisotropy in Appendix \ref{app:location}).
+The key physical point is that in a well-annealed amorphous material such a rare soft region is more prone to rearrange under shear deformation and provides a ``seed'' for shear bands.
 Under applied deformation this region yields early, relaxing stress before the bulk of the material.
 By doing so, it destabilizes surrounding particles, which as a consequence also yield before the bulk.
 This leads to an extension of the soft region along the principal direction of the seed and, for a certain value of the imposed shear strain, to a self-sustained process leading to macroscopic shear banding.

-Our numerical procedure mimicks the spontaneous nucleation of a shear-band embryo~\cite{wang2016sample} at an intrinsic defect in a pristine {\it macroscopic} sample that we cannot simulate directly~\footnote{Our goal is not to model heterogeneous nucleation at extrinsic defects such as surface imperfections in macroscopic samples.}.
-The strong finite-size effect due to the difficulty to find exponentially rare defects is thus fully circumvented.
+Our numerical procedure mimics the spontaneous nucleation of a single shear-band embryo~\cite{wang2016sample} at a single intrinsic soft defect in a pristine {\it macroscopic} sample that we cannot simulate directly.
+The strong finite-size effect due to the difficulty in finding exponentially rare defects is thus fully circumvented.
+The aim of this work is to unveil and study the microscopic origin of failure for brittle yielding.
+Given that defects are very rare, their interaction is not expected to play any role in triggering the instability, in contrast to other materials, where local damages percolate~\cite{weiss2014finite,shekhawat2013damage}.
+A complete study of the entire process of brittle yielding also needs to take into account how the shear bands triggered by very distant defects interact.
+This is beyond the scope of this work and is left for future studies.